jrtrevino/evt-challenges/README.md

 ## Running

 This repository contains a dockerfile to easily build and run this application.
+For added convenience, a shell script is provided to run the docker commands.
-To run the program, type:
+To run the shell script, type:

 ```
-$ docker build -t my-web-server-image .
+$ chmod 777 run.sh
+./run.sh
 ```

-This will start the webserver which will listen on the provided port.
+This will start the webserver which will listen on port 4443.
-You can visit `https://localhost:{PORT}` to view the webpage.
+You can visit `https://localhost:4443` to view the webpage.

+Because the certificate is self-signed, you will get a warning!